Lindrit14/QubixNew/README.md

 ### Mobile Usage

 - Download the Expo Go App on your phone.
-- After starting the Expo server, scan the QR Code and the app will start.
+- After starting the Expo server, scan the QR Code which will redirect you to the App and open the project.

 ### User Guide
 Cube Layout